 We know that the process of buying a home can sometimes seem daunting for first time buyers, even more so in the current climate.
-To make the process a bit more digestible we have broken down the journey you'll take with us into ten steps; from registering your interest to collecting the keys to your new home.
+To make the process a bit more digestible we have broken down the journey you'll take with us into eight steps; from registering your interest to collecting the keys to your new home.

 We are continuing to adapt our sales process following Government guidance on Coronavirus (COVID-19).
 Our Sales team are set up to work remotely and continue to support customers throughout their home buying journey.

 You can also view Government advise on home moving during Coronavirus (COVID-19).